 People like Anna, who is very clearly confident in her own skin and grey hair, need to consider how their personal beliefs and being so vocal about them will impact other women.
 Particularly when it's in a national newspaper.
 Just because THEY are happy to embrace their natural looks (but are they really if they're meditating or manifesting their lines away) their crepey skin and their sagging jowls, who are they to suggest that anyone who doesn't is wrong and an affront to human existence.

-Do they need to tell other people they don't agree with Botox?
+Do they need to tell other people they don't agree with injectables?
 Do they need to make women feel bad about their choices?
-Is it necessary to stereotype, to criticise, to infer that Botox is some kind of 'dodgy makeover'.
+Is it necessary to stereotype, to criticise, to infer that they are getting involved in some kind of 'dodgy makeover'.

 You only have to read the comments to smell the sanctimonies.